 Strength: WU 5-10 minutes.
 Then 2 sets of SM weight lifting.
 First set is light (12 reps with 15RM load).
 Second set is heavy heavy (3-6 reps with 6RM load).
 CD 5-10 minutes spinning in easy gear/resistance at high rpm.
 For details on strength training go to http://trainingbible.com/Resources/ and then scroll down to TRAINING WORKOUTS.
 Or turn to Chapter 13 in The Triathlete's Training Bible (or go here: http://www.trainingbible.com/bkp-all/pdf/Triathlon_Strength_Program.pdf).

-BT: Cruise intervals on Hill.
+BT: Cruise intervals.
 Warm- up about 10 minutes.
-Then on a moderately steep hill (about 4-6% grade) that takes about 3-5 minutes to run up do 3-5 intervals.
+Then on a moderately steep hill (about 4-6% grade) that takes about 3-5 minutes to run up do 3-4 intervals.
 Get in about 15 minutes of total uphill interval time.
 Build to heart rate zone 4 by the top on each.
 Perceived exertion by half way up should be about 7 on a 10 scale.
 Recovery is your descent time.
 Jog easily and walk coming back down after each.
 Do a short cool down.
 Good form!

-Run with heart rate in zone 1 on a flat, soft surface such as on a trail or in a park.
+Run in heart rate 1 on a mostly flat, soft surface such as on a trail or in a park.
 VERY easy.
 Best done alone.
 If feeling very tired shorten this run or don't do it.